 When you’ve done your tasting and found your favourite Port, you can buy it in the shop – or take a set back home and do a Port Wine Tasting with your friends!

 If you want to bring home with you more than a bottle of Port, you’ve come to the right place!
 If all my clothes and shoes were stolen or went up in smoke (I might consider that now), I would go to Porto to restock my wardrobe.
 They have the same High Street fashions brands as everywhere else on Rua Santa Catarina – the main pedestrianised shopping street – but there are lots of other areas, where you can make a bargain or purchase something special no-one has back home.

 When you’re done browsing Santa Catarina for the same stuff you probably have back home, head to Mercado do Bolhão.
-They have the cheapest bargains in town and sell souvenirs, vegetables, fish and everything in between.
+Unfortunately, the old market hall is closed for renovations with no date for reopening, but you might find a bit of the old market atmosphere in their new, temporary location under La Vie shopping just a few steps from Santa Catarina.
+They (at least used to) have the cheapest bargains in town and sell souvenirs, vegetables, fish and everything in between.

 The area around the Clerigos Tower (you can use the baroque tower as a point of orientation when strolling the streets) features a mix of more expensive brands and quirky shops, like A Vida Portuguesa where you can buy Portuguese products.
 And visit the unique Art Nouveau bookshop Livraria Lello, that looks like something from a Harry Potter movie (check out our Guide to Art Nouveau in Porto, if you’re into the fin-de siecle architecture).